galihfr/search-users-repositories/README.md

-# Netflix Clone UI with React JS
+# Searching Username Github with React JS

 This project was bootstrapped with [Create React App](https://github.com/galihfr/search-users-repositories.git).